cmdruid/bitcoin-programming/README.md

-# bitcoin-programming-course
+# bitcoin-programming
-An educational course on programming with bitcoin and the blockchain.
+An educational repository on programming with Bitcoin.

 ## Resources